State-Selective Ionization and Trapping of Single H$_2^+$ Ions with (2+1) Multiphoton Ionization: Single Loading with (2+1) REMPI

 \subsection{Spectrum and pulse energy dependence}

-To measure a full REMPI spectrum we operate with a constantly elevated \Htwo pressure by heating the NEG element.
+To measure a full REMPI spectrum, we operate with a constantly elevated \Htwo pressure by heating the NEG element.
 We execute the described loading sequence and record the number of loading events for a total of 10000 pulses (200 bursts with each burst containing 50 pulses) per wavelength setting of the REMPI laser.
-After each loading event, we remove the \Htwop from the trap by photodissociating it with the REMPI laser tuned off-resonant from any transition.
+After each loading event, we remove the \Htwop from the trap by photodissociating it with the REMPI laser tuned offresonant from any transition.
 The dissociation creates a hydrogen atom and a proton.
-We have never observed a trapped proton, which is likely due to the poor sympathetic cooling for the large mass mismatch between proton and \Be and the high Mathieu $q$-parameter value for the proton.
-The spectrum is shown in Fig.~\ref{fig:two_photon}.
-The locations of the resonances agree with the wavelengths of the Q($L$) transitions with $L = 0, 1, 2$~\cite{hannemann2006frequency}.
+We have never observed a trapped proton, which is likely due to the poor sympathetic cooling for the large mass mismatch between the proton and \Be and the high Mathieu $q$-parameter value for the proton.

+The resulting REMPI spectrum is shown in Fig.~\ref{fig:two_photon}.
+The locations of the resonances are in agreement with the wavelengths of the Q($L$) transitions with $L = 0, 1, 2$~\cite{hannemann2006frequency}.
 Additionally, we have observed two loading events at the predicted wavelength for Q(3) of \nm{202.26} after a total of 10000 REMPI laser pulses.
-No loading after 10000 pulses was observed at the predicted wavelengths for the rotation-changing S(0) and S(1) transitions which could be explained by the difference in rotational line strengths for Q and S transitions, see Appendix~\ref{sec:theory}.
+No loading after 10000 pulses was observed at the predicted wavelengths for the rotation-changing S(0) and S(1) transitions which could be explained by the difference in rotational line strengths for Q and S transitions (see Appendix~\ref{sec:theory}).

-To determine the saturation of the REMPI process, we measure the \HtwopNoSpace loading probability as a function of pulse energy using the Q(0) resonance.
+To determine the saturation of the REMPI process, we measure the \Htwop loading probability as a function of pulse energy using the Q(0) resonance (Fig.~\ref{fig:power_law}).
 For this experiment, we raise the cryostat temperature to elevate the \Htwo pressure.
-A power-law curve $R = \alpha E^\beta$ describing the exponential dependency of the ion loading rate $R$ on the pulse energy $E$ of REMPI laser is fitted using maximum likelihood estimation, assuming Poissonian statistics, to find the best-fit values for parameters $\alpha$ and $\beta$, which gives an exponent value of $\beta = 1.28 \pm 0.31$.
-This indicates partial saturation of the 3-photon process in agreement with simulations of the REMPI dynamics (see Appendix \ref{sec:simulation}).
+A power-law curve $R = \alpha E^\beta$ describing the exponential dependence of the ion loading rate $R$ on the pulse energy $E$ of the REMPI laser is fitted using maximum likelihood estimation, assuming Poissonian statistics, to find the best-fit values for parameters $\alpha$ and $\beta$.
+We extract an exponent value of $\beta = 1.28 \pm 0.31$ from the fit.
+This indicates partial saturation of the three-photon process and is in good agreement with simulations of the REMPI dynamics (see Appendix \ref{sec:simulation}).